Local Regulations

 City Requirements

-- Obtain a demolition permit from the city’s building department before starting any demolition work.
+- Building Permit: Obtain a demolition permit from the city before commencing any demolition activities.

 State Requirements